sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 String To Unix Time
 ----------------------------------------

-Below is a sample workflow which contains String To Unix Time processor in Fire Insights.
+Below is a sample workflow which contains String To Unix Time processor in Sparkflows.
 It demonstrates usage of String To Unix Time node to convert a Date value in String format to Unix Time value i.e. the number of seconds that have elapsed since the Unix epoch.

 It does following processing of data: